JoshuaMichaelHall-Tech/project-aws-infrastructure/docs/architecture.md

 - **CI/CD Pipeline**: Automated testing, validation, and deployment of infrastructure changes
 - **Security Scanning**: Static analysis of infrastructure code for security best practices

+## Deployment Process

+The infrastructure is deployed using the provided setup script with the following workflow:

+1. **Initialization**:
+   - State storage setup in S3 with DynamoDB locking
+   - Configuration validation and environment preparation

+2. **Deployment Sequence**:
+   - Base networking components
+   - Security groups and IAM roles
+   - Database and storage resources
+   - Application and compute resources
+   - Monitoring and logging components

+3. **Validation**:
+   - Automated testing of deployed resources
+   - Security scanning of the environment
+   - Compliance checks against regulatory requirements

 ## Future Enhancements

 Planned enhancements to the architecture include: